 When Ytsejam reached the end of its lifespan, Kris realized the appeal of original music when he became the vocalist for local death metal band Pillage.

-“… The appeal of original material interested me more than going out and playing someone else’s stuff,” said Kris.
-“That’s when I started bouncing around from project to project, trying to find something that would ultimately be something that I would want to pursue professionally.
-Which, to me, the first one was really Futile Effort which was my solo project.”
+“… The appeal of original material interested me more at the time than going out and playing someone else’s stuff,” said Kris.
+“That’s when I started bouncing around from project to project, trying to find something that would ultimately be something that I would want to pursue more passionately.”

 After the fall of Pillage and when Futile Effort was beginning to surface, Kris was having a difficult time finding other like-minded musicians that were interested in the kind of material that he wanted to write.
 When he developed this solo project, he pushed himself to learn guitar, bass, and some piano to round out his capabilities without other members.
-When he fleshed out the material and found interested musicians, Futile Effort soon reached its demise as well.
+When he fleshed out the material and found interested musicians, Futile Effort ended up being a band Kris did lead vocals for while drumming.

 At first, Kris was involved with Ethereal Collapse only to fill in for their drummer.
 When he was given the offer to play full-time, he scrapped Futile Effort.
 Ethereal Collapse went on to play shows with big metal names including Mastodon, Goatwhore, Whitechapel and Alestorm, amongst others.
 Kris saw success with Ethereal Collapse as the band received raving reviews and signed a contract to have downloadable music featured on popular videogame Rock Band®.